Septic Frequently Asked Questions - Common Septic Myths

-While pumping a septic system can be a significant cost every 3 to 5 years, it’s sure cheaper than any repair that may come from not pumping and maintaining your septic system properly.
-Most of the customers we help our “emergency” customers whose system has failed due to a lack of pumping and maintenance.
-To repair a failed septic system it costs thousands of dollars, which anyone can save themselves by pumping once every 3 to 5 years.
+No, while pumping a septic system can be costly every 3 to 5 years, it’s significantly cheaper than it would be to repair your septic system.
+To repair a septic system it often costs thousands of dollars, which you can save by having your septic system pumped once every 3 to 5 years.

 Is it OK to Build on Top Of Your Septic System as Long as it’s Not a Permanent Structure?

-A common problem when building over the septic system is not being able to access the tank, whether to pump it or clear a clog.
-This could cause a lot of frustration and mess when dealing with an emergency or back up.
-Your drainfield requires oxygen to help it naturally treat the wastewater it receives from the tank.
+No, your septic system should be easily accessible and your drainfield needs oxygen to help it naturally treat the wastewater it receives from the septic tank.
 If you build on top of the drainfield, it won’t properly get the oxygen it needs and thus lead to failure.
 It’s best to avoid building or driving on top of septic systems.

-How Often Should a Septic Tank Be Emptied?
+How Often Should My Septic Tank be Pumped?

 Does Rid-X or Yeast Work on Septic Tanks?

-Human waste contains and attracts a lot of “good bacteria” that helps breakdown and clarify the build up in a septic tank.
-This “good bacteria” can be harmed or killed off by using Rid-X or yeast.
+Rid-X and yeast isn’t good for septic tanks because it can harm or kill off the “good bacteria” that helps break down and clarify the build-up in a septic tank.
 In fact, the EPA states that people should “beware of septic tank additives” and that “periodic pumping is the only true way to ensure that septic systems work properly and provide many years of service.”

 Will I be Reported if I Have a Failing Septic System?

-Septic service companies don’t regulate septic systems.
+No, septic service companies don’t regulate septic systems.
+In Oregon, we are only required to report untreated sewage flowing above ground into a waterway.
 Our job is to help you, your family, your home, and your septic system to ensure they all work together in the best way possible.
-In Oregon, we are only required to report untreated sewage flowing above ground into a waterway.
 It’s in everyone’s best interest to help you fix your septic system before it gets to this extreme.

 We at Speedy Septic hope if you have any questions about your septic system or are experiencing issues, you contact us.
 We’d be happy to help!